AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-08-writing-better-css.md

 In this case, `clamp` will always return `16px` since that's a static value.
 Where `clamp` *really* shines is when you give it a **dynamic preferred value**.
 And one way to do that is to use viewport units (`vw`), where `1vw` is defined to be one percent of the current viewport width.
 If the viewport is `400px` wide, then `1vw` evaluates to `4px`.
 The keyword here is "evaluates"—whenever the viewport width changes, the browser needs to recompute the value and resolve it to a CSS pixel.
 And this is the key ingredient that allows us to replace media queries with [linearly interpolated](https://en.wikipedia.org/wiki/Linear_interpolation) values.

+The best way to understand how this works is to visualize it.
+Check out Adrian Bece's [Modern Fluid Typography Editor](https://modern-fluid-typography.vercel.app/) to get a better feel for how `clamp` works:

+{% include img.html src: "fluid-typography-editor.jpg", alt: "Adrian Bece's Fluid Typography editor tool.
+A sidebar contains toggles and inputs for root font size, min size, max size, and fluid size.
+The main content region shows a plot of the clamping function, which starts at a y-intecept corresponding to the minimum, extends horizontally for a few units, and then scales linearly up to a maximum.", caption: "The leftmost horizontal line represents the minimum value returned by `clamp`; the rightmost horizontal line corresponds to the maximum.
+Between these two endpoints is the preferred value, which scales upward linearly.", isCaptionAriaHidden: true %}

-So, if we set our preferred value in `vw` units, clamp will guarantee that it never falls outside the bounds of the min and max, and the nature of viewport units will allow the value to scale fluidly between those two endpoints.
+So, if we set our preferred value in `vw` units, clamp will guarantee that it never falls outside the bounds of the min and max, while the nature of viewport units will allow the value to scale fluidly between those two endpoints.
 Here's an example:

 ```css
 .element {